BenDotWillcox/BenWillcox/_pages/about.md

   - /about.html
 ---

-I'm a data scientist with a deep interest in machine learning.
-I'm excited about what we can uncover with ever increasing amounts of data and the advancements of algorithms and techniques that happen everyday.
-I enjoy researching and trying out the latest state-of-the-art methods.
-I typically do so on my own personal projects which are in a domain I am well versed in.
-This could include supply chain, manufacturing, healthcare/bioinformatics, basketball, golf, eSports, or whatever piques my interest.
+I am a data scientist with an interest in machine learning and a passion for uncovering hidden patterns within data.
+The continuous growth of data and rapid advancements in algorithms and techniques fascinate me, and I am excited about the potential discoveries they enable.

+I enjoy researching and experimenting with state-of-the-art methods, often applying them to my own projects.
+These projects span various domains I am well-versed in, including supply chain, manufacturing machinery, healthcare/bioinformatics, basketball, golf, eSports, and other areas that capture my curiosity.

 Some of my current/recent projects include: